GitKraken Desktop Documentation

 echo "$(git config --get user.email) namespaces="git" $(cat ~/.ssh/<MY_KEY>.pub)" >> ~/.ssh/allowed_signers

-And select the file in Gitkraken client.
+And select the file in GitKraken Desktop.

-Enable Commit Signing by Default in Gitkraken:
+Enable Commit Signing by Default in GitKraken Desktop:

 Add the SSH key to your remote hosting